Skip to main content

 Read More

-Czech Republic – Against all odds!
+An inspirational Czech singer – against all odds!

 RomanoRomana Kročilová grew up wanting to sing, dance and act but as a young girl she was told she wasn’t slim enough to dance and not able to pitch high notes.
 She decided to go to the doctor for help and he told her that she had a vocal chord disease and shouldn’t shout, whisper or sing!
 Her faith and her perseverance kept her childhood dreams alive and she eventually got a place in a music conservatory and she now sings in many bands and has sung in the Opera Carmen.
 Listen to her performing 2 Czech folk songs.
 Read More